localstack-samples/sample-dms-postgresql-kinesis/README.md

 ```

 > NOTE: By default we create the kinesis target endpoint with default settings.
+> For non-default settings we enable capturing events related to DDL operations and
+> include `NULL` and empty column values from the events.
 > In order to create the target with non-default values set the environment to `KINESIS_TARGET=non-default`.
+> To know more about these settings, checkout the [official AWS documentation](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.Kinesis.html#:~:text=Kinesis%20Data%20Streams%20endpoint%20settings).

 After successful deployment, you will see the following output: